open-quantum-safe/www/faq.md

 KEMs are often used in secure channel establishment protocols like TLS in order to set up a symmetric encryption key that is subsequently used in a symmetric key encryption scheme like AES to encrypt application data.

-### How can I sign things using a Kyber certificate?
+### How can I sign things using a ML-KEM (Kyber) certificate?

-Kyber is a key encapsulation mechanism (see the above question to learn more about KEMs), not a digital signature scheme.
-This means that the security goal of Kyber is confidentiality, not authentication.
+ML-KEM (Kyber) is a key encapsulation mechanism (see the above question to learn more about KEMs), not a digital signature scheme.
+This means that the security goal of ML-KEM is confidentiality, not authentication.
 You need to use a digital signature scheme like ML-DSA (Dilithium) in order to digitally sign a message.

 ### What is OQS?